 A. Near-Field Communication, also known as NFC, is a wireless protocol that can transfer data between two devices at high speeds, so long as the devices are in close range.
 While iPhones do have NFC chips inside, they’re used exclusively for mobile payments, and can’t be used for other accessories.
 However, NFC connectivity for printing photos is available on most Android phones.

 Q. How expensive are replacement photo cartridges and ink for instant photo printers?

 A. It depends.
-If you’re printing to standard sizes, photo paper is readily available and inexpensive, but if you buy an instant photo printer that only works with proprietary replacement cartridges, it can get pricey.
-Expect to pay anywhere between $15 and $30 for a single replacement cartridge, although you can typically get a price break by buying in bulk.
+If you’re printing to standard sizes, photo paper is readily available and inexpensive, but if you get an instant photo printer that only works with proprietary replacement cartridges, it can get pricey.
+Expect to pay anywhere between $15 and $30 for a single replacement cartridge, although you can typically get a price break by getting supplies in bulk.